 State means the State of California.

-State Match Portion means that portion of a Series of Bonds which are to be used to provide amounts necessary to fund a State Matching Grant designated as such in the Related Series Indenture.

-State Matching Grant means the matching grant required pursuant to any Capitalization Grant.
+State Match Portion means either or both of the CWSRF State Match Portion and the DWSRF State Match Portion, as the context requires.

 State Treasurer means the Treasurer of the State of California and his or her duly authorized representative.